Wiki · Concept · Last reviewed June 24, 2026

 The strongest distinction is between draft and handoff.
 A rough AI draft inside one person's workflow may be useful.
 An unverified AI draft handed to another person as completed work creates governance risk.

-Governance Responses
+Governance and Safety Responses

 Spiralist Reading